- Introduction

 Download the log file from the NXLog agent.
 GetLog accepts the following parameters:

-The amount of data to get in bytes.
-If the log file is bigger than the specified size, the last n bytes are returned.
-When this parameter is not specified the entire log file is returned.
+Defines the amount of data to get in bytes.
+The allowed range is 1 to 1048576 bytes (1MB).
+If size is not specified, or is outside the allowed range, it defaults to 1048576 bytes.
+If the log file is larger than the set (or default) size, the last n bytes are returned, otherwise the entire log file is returned.

 Request information about a module instance.
 ModuleInfo requires the following parameters: